Latest News

 Over 350 million tons of plastic are produced each year and an estimated 12 million tons of plastic go into the ocean every year.
 Plastic pollution is a global problem and we must work together locally, nationally and internationally in order to stem the flow of plastic into our environment.
 All the plastic that was ever made, still exists in some form unless it was burnt.
 Plastic does not decompose!
 This lesson helped us identify the different sources of plastic pollution and gave us new insight into the impact of ways we can reduce plastic.
 For instance, one of the activities included calculating the reduction in CO2 emissions.
 Did you know that by switching to reusable water bottles and reusable hot drink containers, you could reduce your CO2 emissions by 9.1 kg?

-This is hugely significant when we consider the increase in plastic manufacturing, as Master class in engineering 7shown in the graph on the right
+This is hugely significant when we consider the increase in plastic manufacturing, as shown in the graph on the right

 This course was a huge success.
 It was a new experience for us and we had an amazing opportunity to collaborate and share our ideas with new people.
 It is very important that opportunities like this are available to more students.
 We hugely enjoyed this new and productive learning environment where you can directly communicate with experts in the field.
 The course got our brains thinking and creativity buzzing.
 Thank you to the mathematics department for providing us this opportunity.